 Selecting the right fin for easy finning

-At this point I want to break from technique to talk a little about fin strength, as this has a big impact on how easy it is to master the correct technique.
+At this point, I want to break from technique to talk a little about fin strength, as this has a big impact on how easy it is to master the correct technique.
 Put simply, the greater the stiffness of the fin, the harder it will be to move through the water because it flexes less.
 Consequently, when selecting your fins, you should take into account what they will primarily be used for.
 If you are big and strong and going for depth then a stiffer fin may be appropriate.
-But if you are slighter and intending to do a lot of shallow recreational diving with lots of surface swimming, then you will need a softer fin.
+But if you are slighter and intend to do a lot of shallow recreational diving with lots of surface swimming, then you will need a softer fin.

 It is much harder to fin on the surface than it is under the water, so if you are doing a lot of shallow spearfishing in a current, where surface swimming plays a big part, then you will need a softer fin, or much of your energy will already have been used to hold your position on the surface before you’ve even had the chance to descend.
 I’ve even come across beginner freedivers whose fins are so stiff that when they need to swim a distance recreationally, it is more efficient for them to swim it under the water.

-If you are using your fins in the pool then you also need to consider that you will not need to overcome positive or negative buoyancy, so choose a fin strength that makes it easy to fin a long distance and works well on the surface when buddying.
+If you are using your fins in the pool then you also need to consider that you will not need to overcome positive or negative buoyancy, so choose a fin strength that makes it easy to fin a long-distance and works well on the surface when buddying.

 Using a pool to learn finning technique